Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_02.md

 Let's move and explore the different operators supported in Perl, starting with the numeric ones.

-Before looking at numeric opperators, let's understand Perl numbers better.
-By default all the numbers in Perl are expressed as base 10, but you can display a binary number by prefixing it with `0b`, a hexadecimal number by prefixing it with `0x` or `0X`, and a octal number by prefixing it with `O`.
+Before looking at numeric operators, let's understand Perl numbers better.
+By default, all the numbers in Perl are expressed as base 10, but you can display a binary number by prefixing it with `0b`, a hexadecimal number by prefixing it with `0x` or `0X`, and an octal number by prefixing it with `O`.

 ```perl
 #!/usr/bin/perl